tydar/mq-go/README.md

 # MQ Go

 A minimalist toy message queuing server that operates over HTTP.
-Messages are distributed FIFO to any clients registered to receive them.
+Messages are distributed to any clients registered to receive them.
 No channels, topics, etc are supported.

 ## Usage